engineyard/ey-cookbooks-stable-v6/README.md

 Consult [Cooking V6 spreadsheet](https://docs.google.com/spreadsheets/d/1-21XaN8wVH1KAmeyv-jwfOIzZemYQU1a7ywgd6VgqfA/edit#gid=0) for the latest update on V6 cookbooks.

+Chef recipes' structure on V6 is identical to V5 one.
+The repository is divided into `cookbooks` and `custom-cookbooks` directories and custom recipes have to be included into `cookbooks/ey-custom/metadata.rb` and `cookbooks/ey-custom/recipes/after-main.rb`.
+There is a single chef run executing the main recipes and then the custom ones defined on files above.

+Consider the following before starting porting/QAing recipes:

 - Use account `EngineyardCookbooksQA` for testing
 - Use `US East (N. Virginia)` region
 - Use `TODO` app.
-This app requires DB, use MySQL
+This app requires DB, use MySQL for now (see WIP below)
 - Use `stable-v6 1.0` stack
-- Use both `deploy` and no `deploy` as SSH Username

 *REMEMBER TO STOP/TERMINATE YOUR INSTANCES ONCE TESTING IS DONE*